|University and Faculty:||James Cook University (JCU)

-In June of each year, OzTREKK hosts its annual Canadian Medical Licensing workshops across Canada, which are exclusive to students who submit their Australian medical school application via OzTREKK.
-These workshops provide the latest information regarding the accreditation and licensing process in Canada, as well as outline options for medical internships in Australia and other destinations.
+In June of each year, OzTREKK hosts its annual Canadian Medical Licensing seminars across Canada, which are exclusive to students who submit their Australian medical school application via OzTREKK.
+These seminars provide the latest information regarding the accreditation and licensing process in Canada, as well as outline options for medical internships in Australia and other destinations.

 Click here for more information about the OzTREKK Scholarship!